This website uses cookies to ensure you get the best experience on our website. Learn more

 Tarangire Treetops: Our full report

-Tarangire Treetops is located on Masaai land in the Radilen Wildlife Management Area, one hour's drive north-east ...
+Tarangire Treetops is located on Masaai land in the Randilen Wildlife Management Area, one hour's drive north-...

-... of the eastern boundary of Tanzania's Tarangire National Park.
+... east of the eastern boundary of Tanzania's Tarangire National Park.

 Each of the 20 rooms or treehouses at Tarangire Treetops is perched in or near a tree, some in marula trees and some in baobabs.
 The tree houses are raised several metres above ground level on stilts, with tree branches and trunks growing through some of them.
 Rooms #3, #8, #9, #10 and #15 are notably higher, so if you want to experience a real treehouse vibe, choose one of these.
 Rooms #6 and #19 have baobab branches growing right through the rooms, so are a little more airy and atmospheric.
 From their elevated positions, the mesh-fronted rooms and wrap-around decks offer impressive views across the surrounding bush.
 Depending on outlook, each room has either beautiful sunrise or sunset views.
 Each room can accommodate up to three adults, however at present no specific family options exist.

 The treehouses are accessed by a steep set of wooden stairs, bringing you up on to a wooden deck overlooking the area.
 Inside, all the spacious rooms are similar in style, featuring reclaimed dhow wood, polished floors and either a twin or king-size bed with crisp linen and forest-green throws.
 There's a small seating area and coffee table immediately as you enter and a writing desk with hairdryer behind the bed.
-The large bathroom is at the back of the room, with a flush loo, twin wash basins and a twin shower; all are of a high quality.
-On our most recent visit in October 2018 the treehouses felt a little dark, however the bright morning sunlight helps to compensate for this.
+The large bathroom is at the back of the room, with a flush toilet, twin wash basins and a twin shower; all are of a high quality.

-Reception at Tarangire Treetops is set atop a broad wooden deck and wraps around a vast and very impressive baobab tree.
+The reception area at Tarangire Treetops is set atop a broad wooden deck and wraps around a vast and very impressive baobab tree, estimated at around 1,000 years old!.
 A small curio shop sits behind, selling products such as baskets, beaded jewellery and T-shirts, as well as essentials like toothpaste and suncream.
 From here, the deck continues to the open-sided lounge and restaurant area, which features a sunken firepit, all set under cool thatch.

 Reclaimed dhow wood, neutral tones and striking African art create a simple and natural, yet very stylish feel.
 There are plenty of comfortable sofas and chairs here, creating a perfect place to sit with a drink and watch the waterhole below.
 This is a hugely popular spot for elephants in the dry season, which makes for some captivating viewing.